Atigeo/ansible_cloudera_cluster_deploy/README.md

 1. Complete automatic add to inventory of new instances
 2. Create /etc/hosts file automatically
-3. Complete other systemc init changes
+3. Complete other system init changes
 4. Refactor playbook to conform to the folder structure